apache/jena-site/source/help_and_support/__index.md

 to subscribe with.
 This list is a good place to discuss the development of the Jena platform itself, including patches you want to submit.

+To unsubscribe from a mailing list, send email to `LIST-unsubscribe@jena.apache.org`.

 Full details of Apache mailing lists: [http://www.apache.org/foundation/mailinglists.html](http://www.apache.org/foundation/mailinglists.html).

 ## Other channels